yasinreisoglu/Fun-With-Python/README.md

 # Hello!
 ****
-This repository contains only for fun content that I created for learning python so you don't be so serious 😎.
+This repository contains only for fun content that I created for learning python so you don't have to be serious 😎.

 #### We got 4 folders over here these are: